cloudpetticoats/cloudpetticoats/README.md

 A master student in **computer science**, planning to pursue a Ph.D. in the future.

-My research interests include **edge computing, reinforcement learning, resource scheduling, semantic communications, and graph neural networks**.
+My research interests include **edge computing, reinforcement learning, semantic communications, and graph neural networks**.

 For those in similar fields, feel free to connect on social media, we can exchange ideas and collaborate with each other.
 Please reach out via email first.